gitkraken/gk-dev-docs/gk-dev/gk-dev-home.md

 ## Cloud Patches

-A Cloud Patch is a Git patch that GitKraken securely stores for you so it can be easily shared with others across GitKraken Client, GitLens, and the GitKraken CLI.
+A Cloud Patch is a Git patch that GitKraken securely stores for you so it can be easily shared with others across GitKraken Desktop, GitLens, and the GitKraken CLI.
 The patch is directly transferred from your machine into secure storage or on your own [AWS S3 bucket](/gk-dev/gk-dev-home/#self-hosted).

 Cloud Patches allow the ability to engage early with your team before a pull request.
 They can be created as soon as you have a work in progress.
 This can help with collaborating on changes prior to a pull request and minimize the delay of pull request reviews.